 Hinshaw is a law firm based in the United States that was formed in 1934.
 We are a limited liability partnership organized under the laws of the State of Illinois for the practice of law.
-We have offices in eleven states and one in London.
 Our Firm's headquarters is located at 151 N. Franklin St., Chicago, Illinois, 60606.

 Information We Collect from Website Visits

 Information we obtain from your visits to our website can be broadly described as the personal information that visitors provide us and technical information that we collect through the use of technology concerning those visits.